ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 exactly match an existing object in the store, then the client MUST add this new object to the store, associated with the exact domain name contacted, as described above.
-An exact comparison is needed to ensure that attacks involving alternate chains are detected - an example of such an attack is described in
+An exact comparison is needed to ensure that attacks involving alternate chains are detected.
+An example of such an attack is described in
 \[TODO double-CA-compromise attack\].
 However, at least one optimization is safe and MAY be performed: If the certificate chain